-Finding a good honest and reliable HVAC Contractor or HVAC Service Company that will take care of all your HVAC needs doesn’t have to be a challenge.
-There are plenty of good quality HVAC companies out there competing for your business.
-If you apply common sense, do a little footwork, and use a method (perhaps the method described here) you will most likely find a good HVAC contractorwho can provide excellent HVAC installation and HVAC service for many years to come.
-Here are some common sense things to use and consider when seeking out a good HVAC Contractor or HVAC Service company
+Finding a good HVAC Company – Finding a good, honest, and reliable HVAC contractor or service company that will take care of all your HVAC needs doesn’t have to be a challenge.
+There are plenty of good quality heating and cooling companies out there competing for your business.
+If you apply common sense and do a little footwork you will find a good heating and cooling contractor.
+One who can provide excellent HVAC installation and service for many years to come.
+Here are some common sense things to use and consider when seeking out a good HVAC contractor or service company.

-We are looking at replacing our boiler with a new boiler.
-The HVAC contractor, I suppose he is the salesman for the HVAC contractor, is trying sell us what he refers to as a rest control for our boiler.
+Hot Water Boiler Reset Control - Richard, We are looking at replacing our boiler with a new hot water boiler.
+The HVAC contractor, I suppose he is the salesman for the HVAC contractor, is trying to sell us what he refers to as a reset control for our boiler.
 He tells us it will save us more money by making our boiler more efficient.
 I think I understand how it works but my wife is not entirely sure about it.
 Can you tell us what you think about a boiler reset control and how it works?

 Thanks and we have learned so much from High Performance HVAC.
-Keep up the good work.
+And keep up the good work.

-The first thing we need to do when comparing a Trane Versus a Goodman is to make sure we are comparing similar models with similar features.
+Goodman versus Trane Air Conditioners - The first thing we need to do when comparing a Trane Versus a Goodman air conditioning systems is to make sure we are comparing similar models with similar features.
 Each manufacturer makes various models from a builder’s grade unit which is usually the HVAC manufacturer’s cheapest model all the way up to the unit that has bells and whistles and some of these have bells and whistles for the bells and whistles.
 You simply want to make sure you are comparing apples to apples and not an apple to an orange.